danbev/learning-knative/README.md

 3e98616b38fe8a6943029ed434345adc3f01fd63dce3bec54600eb0c9e03bdff.json:
 This file contains the configuration of the container.

-When a image is to be run, the above information is passed to a container runtime which might be from Docker or rkt.
-There is component called libcontainer which I think is now `runC` which is a universal container runtime.

-The next part is me guessing a little but with the metadata about the container shown above and in each of the directories (hashes) there is a layer.tar which contains the files for that layer.
-The container runtime will create the cgroup, the namespaces, and mount the union filesystem.
-The process resulting from this is the container.

 When we build a Docker image we specify a base image and that is usually a specific operating system.
 This is not a full OS but instead all the libraries and utilities expected to be found by the application.
 They kernel used is the